vvichar/vvichar/README.md

 i'm the maker of many cool things @ neuron, which includes things that are currently classified (*shhhh*)

 - 🔭 working on classified things......
-- 🌱 trying to get better at coding with go, c++ and react native, but mainly GRINDING on rust and typescript
+- 🌱 trying to get better at coding with rust, c++ and react native, but mainly GRINDING on go and typescript
 - 🚀 i make computers do stuff with computers

     <img src="https://user-images.githubusercontent.com/5679180/79618120-0daffb80-80be-11ea-819e-d2b0fa904d07.gif" width="30px">